3:47 pm 5 notes

 1. We had been searching for so long.
 We were ready to find whatever it was we were looking for in each other.
 But we were not the result of giving up.

 2. Driving, anywhere.
 I think I loved him without knowing it.
 It was just the two of us then.
 Especially at night.
-As a goodbye, we’d gaze at the orbs of light as we left the city.
+As a goodbye, we’d gaze at the lights as we left the city.
 I’d look up at the stars until my neck ached.
 I’d get anxious from the traffic and he’d hold my hand, even when he shouldn’t have.

 3. I didn’t want to love.
 I didn’t want to be loved.
 I had been hurt and didn’t want to be hurt again.

-4. He would bring me flowers when I was sad, and I would press them in my notebook.
+4. He’d bring me flowers when I was sad, and I’d press them in my notebook.
 He wanted, more so than I did, for me to be happy.

 5. We biked miles and miles.
 I relearned my body.